PWR 2JJ: The Rhetoric of Language, Identity, and Power

 Delivery of Research

-(10-minute live oral presentation with appropriate multimedia support) You will translate your written argument about language and identity in a political, social or cultural context for a live 10-minute oral presentation.
+(10-minute live oral presentation with appropriate multimedia support) To conclude the quarter, you will translate your written argument into a memorable 10-minute research talk (with Q&A) that incorporates multimedia.

 (300-500 words/memo) You will build a small “Researcher Portfolio” tracing your journey as a researcher.
 The portfolio includes 4 memos: “Literacies & Languages”, “Researcher Positionality”, “Research Publication” and “Research Cover Letter”.